17 percent increase in traffic incident-related deaths the Monday after the daylight-saving time (DST)

 What do researchers say about vehicle safety and DST?

-Researchers at the University of Colorado at Boulder studied the DST change could have caused the daylight saving time period (from March to November 2002-2011) and found over 30 deaths annually.
-Also, the U.S. government’s Fatality Analysis Reporting System found a 17 percent increase in traffic incident-related deaths the Monday after the springtime change.
+Researchers at the University of Colorado at Boulder studied the DST change that could have caused the daylight saving time period (from March to November 2002-2011) and found over 30 deaths annually.
+The U.S. government’s Fatality Analysis Reporting System saw a 17 percent increase in traffic incident-related deaths the Monday after the springtime change.
 Traffic fatalities all that week were also higher than average.
 Some of the effects can be attributed to lower visibility because it is darker in the earlier hour.
 Still, most of the accidents, experts say, were because people struggle to stay awake behind the wheel.
-Some police departments say that there’s about a 10 percent increase in crashes just after the time change.
+Some police departments say that there’s about a 10 percent increase in crashes just after the change.

 What is drowsy driving?

 Drowsy driving is a serious problem that can lead to life-threatening car crashes.
-Drivers who do not get enough sleep the night before are at the greatest risk of a crash.
+Drivers who do not get enough sleep the night before are at the most significant risk of a crash.
 Drivers suffering the effects of DST may also feel sleepy and could cause an accident.